BostonBSD/financials/README.md

 ----------------------------------------------------------

-Some additional features could include cryptocurrency, bullion stats, and api selection [ to include other data service providers ].
+Some additional features could include cryptocurrency, bullion stats, and api selection (inclusion of other data service providers).